The Ramona Pageant: History and origination

 The original script was written by Garnet Holme in 1923.
 Holme was also the original director and the person who chose the plot of land where the play is still currently set, called the Ramona Bowl.
 The Ramona Bowl (or The Bowl) is located in the San Jacinto Mountains, in a valley in Hemet.
 There is a hillside where the stage is set, as well as an audience area.
 In 1988, major renovations took place, in which the valley was lifted, allowing the audience to move closer to the hillside.
 Although at least eight other stage plays have been adapted from the novel, as of 1993 The Ramona Pageant is the only surviving version.
 Moreover, Holme's adaptation is the most successful and the most circulated version of the play.
 The play is held over three consecutive weekends in April and May in the Ramona Bowl, a natural amphitheater in the foothills above Hemet in Riverside County.
 In 2015, a brand new, updated script was written by international award-winning film director and screenwriter Stephen Savage, featuring much more action and historic content, while remaining far from the author’s original novel.
 Under the direction of Dennis Anderson, the new version enters its 7th season in 2023.

-The Ramona Pageant used to be the longest running outdoor play in the United States, and is still going today.
+The Ramona Pageant is the longest running outdoor play in the United States, and is still going today.
 It ran uninterrupted except in 1933, caused by Great Depression; in 1942, when World War II occurred and in 2020 caused by COVID-19 pandemic.
 In 1993, it was declared California's official State Outdoor Play.